 Which one of these baby steps do you need to take today to get your business off the ground?

 P.S.
-If you need some one-on-one support to help you move forward, check out my business coaching options to see how we can work together.
+If you need some one-on-one support to help you move forward, check out my coaching options to see how we can work together.